Nebula-Modding/Cygnus/doc/planetary_danger_scale.md

 - Non-breathable atmosphere
 - No water
-- Temperature+humidity very often or always lethal without equipment or even with equipment
+- Temperature and/or humidity are very often or always lethal without equipment (or even with equipment)
 - Soil is not farmable
 - Atmosphere damages space suits
 - Lethal radiation